blus-audio/firmware/readme.md

 The firmware supports:
 - Any combination of: 16 bit or 32 bit resolution / 48 kHz or 96 kHz sample rate (selectable in [the audio configuration file](./source/audio/audio_settings.h))
-- Mute control, which enables hardware mute on the connected amplifiers
+- Mute control
-- Volume control, which controls the amplifier volume directly
+- Volume control

 The audio stream is never manipulated.